The Three Greyhounds Inn, Great Asby CA16 6EX

 Traditional pub games are on offer, with participation and sociability our principal objective.
-We have a pool table, dart board (and pub darts team), and can offer dominoes for those who prefer to sit and relax.
+We have a pool table, dart board, and can offer dominoes for those who prefer to sit and relax.

 Walkers are welcome, be they local strollers or serious ramblers.

 We are on the northern most section of the Dales High Way, roughly midway between Newbiggin-on-Lune and Appleby-in-Westmorland.

 Cyclists – We are also a favourite for those cycling in the Westmorland Dales.